obi4wan-b-v/ngx-graph/README.md

  ```
  where `handleEvent()` is the event handler method.

- Everything remains unchanged from the point of forking.
+ Everything remains unchanged from the point of forking (7.1.2).

  If this fits your use case, install with: